scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 *Availability* - to provide highly available communication that can send traffic over paths with optimal or required characteristics, quickly handle inter-domain link or router failures (both on the last hop or anywhere along the path), and provide continuity in the presence of adversaries.

 *Security* - to introduce a new approach to inter-domain path security that leverages path awareness in combination with a unique trust model.
 The goal is to provide higher levels of trustworthiness in routing information to prevent traffic hijacking, and to enable users to decide where their data travels.
-This routing information can be unambiguously attributed to a SCION AS, thereby ensuring that packets are only forwarded along authorized path segments (e.g. to enable geofencing).
+This routing information can be unambiguously attributed to a SCION AS, thereby ensuring that packets are only forwarded along authorized path segments (e.g., to enable geofencing).
 Security properties are further discussed in [](#security-properties).

 *Scalability* - to improve the scalability of the inter-domain control plane and data plane, avoiding existing limitations related to convergence and forwarding table size.
 The advertising of path segments is separated into a beaconing process within each Isolation Domain (ISD), and between ISDs which incurs minimal overhead and resource requirements on routers.